ismo-karkkainen/datalackey/README.md

 information for parts that can only be input once) or see note about datalackeyshell above.

 To pass data in, just pass a JSON object and it will be split up.
+Each JSON object is treated as atomic.
+Either all items are stored or none are.
+Hence bad output from source program will not result in partial updates.
+In case of invalid JSON sent to datalackey, a zero byte can be used to reset the input so that proper JSON can be set after the zero byte.
+White-space outside strings is ignored.

 To figure out actual usage, I suggest you look at the test scripts.
 Also, datalackeyshell.